 To make a non-fallacious version of this argument, we can begin along the following lines: The water on the moon-facing side of the earth is attracted toward the moon more than the earth is.
 But the water on the far side is attracted less than the earth is.
 So (to a first approximation) the far-side water gets left behind as the earth accelerates away from it, leaving a bulge on the far side, just as surely as there is a bulge on the near side.

-Another thing that sometimes mystifies people is why there is an inward force, a pinch, at all points 90 degrees away from the earth-moon line in figure 1 and figure 2.
-This will be mysterious indeed if you think only about the magnitude of the g field.
+Another thing that sometimes mystifies people is why there is an inward force, a pinch, at all points 90 degrees away from the earth-moon line in figure 1.
+This will be quite mysterious if you think only about the magnitude of the g field.
 But in fact g is a vector.
 The vector changes in magnitude as you move along the earth-moon axis, but it changes in direction as you move off that line.
 These changes in direction are perhaps less obvious, but no less important.

 Again, it is crucial to understand that an object subjected to a uniform gravitational force would feel no tidal effects whatsoever.